Hard Cider Explained

 - Strongbow Cider Artisanal Blend (Herefordshire, UK) 6% ABV

-Hard cider is an increasingly popular alcoholic beverage that is a great alternative to beer or for those following a gluten-free diet.
+Hard cider is an increasingly popular alcoholic beverage and an excellent alternative to beer or for those following a gluten-free diet.
 Enjoy this drink year-round as a seasonal fall or winter alcoholic choice or as a cool refresher in the spring and summertime.